Yellow banner with pen and letters

 Public Diplomacy Between Home and Abroad: Norway and Canada

-The message discusses public diplomacy efforts between Norway and Canada.
+The text discusses public diplomacy efforts between Norway and Canada.
 Both countries recognize the importance of cultural exchange, education, and communication in fostering positive international relations.
 Various initiatives, such as academic partnerships and cultural events, are highlighted as examples of how these nations engage in public diplomacy to strengthen their ties and promote mutual understanding.

 978-94-015-0937-4.jpg